Scorpion: External

 The Scorpiones are a clade within the pulmonate Arachnida (those with book lungs).
 Arachnida is placed within the Chelicerata, a subphylum of Arthropoda that contains sea spiders and horseshoe crabs, alongside terrestrial animals without book lungs such as ticks and harvestmen.
 The extinct Eurypterida, sometimes called sea scorpions, though they were not all marine, are not scorpions; their grasping pincers were chelicerae, unlike those of scorpion which are second appendages.
 Scorpiones is sister to the Tetrapulmonata, a terrestrial group of pulmonates containing the spiders and whip scorpions.

-Recent studies place pseudoscorpions as the sister group of scorpions in the clade Panscorpiones, which together with Tetrapulmonata makes up the clade Arachnopulmonata.
+Pseudoscorpions are the sister group of scorpions in the clade Panscorpiones, which together with Tetrapulmonata make up the clade Arachnopulmonata.

-Cladogram of current understanding of chelicerate relationships, after Sharma and Gavish-Regev (2025):
+Cladogram of chelicerate relationships, after Sharma and Gavish-Regev (2025):

 Internal

 The internal phylogeny of the scorpions has been debated, but genomic analysis consistently places the Bothriuridae as sister to a clade consisting of Scorpionoidea and Chactoidea.
 The scorpions diversified during the Devonian and into the early Carboniferous.
 The main division is into the clades Buthida and Iurida.
 The Bothriuridae diverged starting before temperate Gondwana broke up into separate land masses, completed by the Jurassic.
-In 2022, the Caraboctonidae and Hadruridae were treated as superfamilies, separate clades from Iuroidea, while the Vaejovidae were similary treated as a separate clade from Chactoidea.
+In 2022, the Caraboctonidae and Hadruridae were treated as superfamilies, separate clades from Iuroidea, while the Vaejovidae were similarly treated as a separate clade from Chactoidea.